infincek/gatsby-site/data/departments/electronics-and-instrumentation-engineering/index.md

 ---
-title: Electronics and Communication Engineering
+title:  Electronics & Instrumentation Engineering
-name: ece
+name: ei
 template: departments
-image: './image.jpg'
+image: './eclogo.jpg'
+banner: ./eie.jpg
 intro: "The Department was established in 2000, and now has become a full-fledged department with advanced laboratory facilities to train the students to meet the current needs of the fast changing industrial scenario.

 **Seat Available :**  60 + 3 *